danomation/Automation-Ragnarok-Script/README.md

 Fresh Ubuntu 22.04, open root, and type in command:
 1. git clone https://github.com/danomation/ragnarok_script.git && bash ragnarok_script/ragnarok.sh
 2. Wait for server to install 15-20mins then navigate to http:// youriphere/
+3. Add your extracted grf files if you wish.
+Otherwise from what I understand it will attempt to read from the robrowser website.
+Note: If you use your own extracted grf files, add remoteClient:  "http://127.0.0.1/roBrowserLegacy/client in the index.html.
+Also it must be added to the grf js you upload from the builder website.

 # Video: